 (4) Will that risk create additional risks in the future?
 The continuance of a bad business relationship which needed to end may result in continued stress, but it may be bigger than that.
 It may also lead to financial loss or even bankruptcy.
 It could mean the destruction of your reputation from bad client experiences with your company which could ruin your career for good.
 In that situation, spending $12,000 to avoid losing a career may seem like a pretty good investment.
 It becomes insurance.
 People often consider embezzlement of thousands of dollars as a risk they can identify.
 But have you considered that bad decisions made by an employee can cost you hundreds of thousands of dollars in contracts, or millions of dollars in liability problems?
 What do you know about your subcontractors?
 And there are similar concerns in romantic relationships.

-(5) How much money and time are worth spending to address the risks you have identified?
+(5) How much money and time are you willing to spend to address the risks you have identified?

 (6) If you spend that money on the investigation will you appreciate the peace of mind that it may provide?

-Business consulting company Audia (www.goaudia.com) says, "Clarity is critical.
-Engagement is everything."
+"Clarity is critical.
+Engagement is everything," per business consulting company Audia (www.goaudia.com).
 You may have good information, talent, credibility, or good moral ground.
 But, if you do not take action, then whatever else you have does not matter, because nothing can be accomplished.
+You will not know what you do not search for.

 Blue 6 can be the one through which you act.
 Let's make something good happen.